-GENERAL EVALUATION OF THE COACH'S PERFORMANCE IN THIS ASSIGNMENT: Needs Improvement Meets Expectations EVALUATOR COMMENTS: RECOMMENDATIONS: COACH COMMENTS/REBUTTAL: Note: An evaluation will be conducted within two weeks of the end of the season/obligation.
+GENERAL EVALUATION OF THE COACH'S PERFORMANCE IN THIS ASSIGNMENT: \\\\ Needs Improvement \\\\ Meets Expectations EVALUATOR COMMENTS:\\\\\ RECOMMENDATIONS: COACH COMMENTS/REBUTTAL: Note: An evaluation will be conducted within two weeks of the end of the season/obligation.
 To be recommended for continued assignment To be recommended for conditional reassignment of the supplemental position providing attached stipulations as listed are met To be recommended for not continuing the supplemental assignment Signature indicates knowledge of evaluation and not necessarily concurrence.
 Evaluator's Signature (Athletic Director, Principal, Asst.
-Principal) Date
+Principal) Date Signature of Coach Date